Belief: Belief formation and revision

-An extensive amount of scientific research and philosophical discussion exists around the modification of beliefs, which is commonly referred to as belief revision.
+Belief revision is a term commonly used to refer to the modification of beliefs.
+An extensive amount of scientific research and philosophical discussion exists around belief revision.
 Generally speaking, the process of belief revision entails the believer weighing the set of truths and/or evidence, and the dominance of a set of truths or evidence on an alternative to a held belief can lead to revision.
-One process of belief revision is Bayesian updating and is often referenced for its mathematical basis and conceptual simplicity.
+One process of belief revision is Bayesian updating (or Bayesian inference) and is often referenced for its mathematical basis and conceptual simplicity.
 However, such a process may not be representative for individuals whose beliefs are not easily characterized as probabilistic.

 There are several techniques for individuals or groups to change the beliefs of others; these methods generally fall under the umbrella of persuasion.
 Persuasion can take on more specific forms such as consciousness raising when considered in an activist or political context.
 Belief modification may also occur as a result of the experience of outcomes.
 Because goals are based, in part on beliefs, the success or failure at a particular goal may contribute to modification of beliefs that supported the original goal.

 Whether or not belief modification actually occurs is dependent not only on the extent of truths or evidence for the alternative belief, but also characteristics outside the specific truths or evidence.
 This includes, but is not limited to: the source characteristics of the message, such as credibility; social pressures; the anticipated consequences of a modification; or the ability of the individual or group to act on the modification.
 Therefore, individuals seeking to achieve belief modification in themselves or others need to consider all possible forms of resistance to belief revision.

 Glover maintains that any person can continue to hold any belief if they would really like to (for example, with help from ad hoc hypotheses).
 One belief can be held fixed, and other beliefs will be altered around it.
 Glover warns that some beliefs may not be entirely explicitly believed (for example, some people may not realize they have racist belief-systems adopted from their environment as a child).
 Glover believes that people tend to first realize that beliefs can change, and may be contingent on their upbringing, around age 12 or 15.